oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Identity Protection provides mechanisms for logging and reporting functionality that simplify investigation activities.

-Identity Protection Design Decisions for all agencies and implementation types.
+Identity Protection Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---